qupath/qupath-docs/docs/advanced/view_tracker.md

 :::{figure} images/tracker_viewer_recording_example.png
 :class: shadow-image mini-image

-View tracker user interface including an example view record
+Tracker interface including an example view recording
 :::

 All the recordings of the currently opened image are listed here.